-We use the quality management system, which is certified according to the ISO 9001:2015 system standard, to meet the Company's strategy.
 The results of regular audits show that KORADO Group demonstrates high ability to permanently provide products and services that meet the customer's requirements and the relevant requirements of laws and regulations.

-Ensuring high quality in all processes of the production and sale of radiators has been confirmed by holding on to product certifications for the Western European countries: RAL for the Federal Republic of Germany and NF for France.
+Ensuring high quality in all processes of the production and sale of radiators has been confirmed by holding on to product certification RAL for the Federal Republic of Germany.

-There are also trademarks for other important markets, such as the Russian market with the GOST mark, which also serves for the Ukrainian and Belarusian markets.
+There are also trademarks for other important markets, such as the Russian market with the GOST mark as well as the Ukrainian market.
+KORADO products also comply with the legal regulations of the European Union and therefore meet all the conditions for CE certification.

 These marks confirm that the set requirements for the quality of material, construction and production of RADIK steel panel radiators, KORALUX towel rail radiators and KORATHERM design radiators are consistently met.
-These marks confirm also their regular inspection.

-KORADO is one of the companies certified by the AEO (Authorised Economic Operator).
+KORADO is one of the companies with Authorised Economic Operator (AEO) status.

-The ISO 9001 quality management system, in combination with the quality certifications, guarantees the highest degree of lasting quality for the products and all activities of KORADO on the European and World markets.
+The ISO 9001 and ISO 14001 quality management systems, in combination with the quality certifications, guarantees the highest degree of lasting quality for the products and all activities of KORADO on the European and World markets.
+In connection with Act No. 418/2011 Coll., On the criminal liability of legal entities and proceedings against them, the